lukehollinda/raytracer/README.md

 Personal pathtracing renderer written entirely in C++.
 Currently only supports sphere objects.
 Matte, metallic, and translucent material.
 Next steps are to implement better anti aliasing and add triangles.

-To build and run use:

-`make`

-`make run`

-These commands must be run from a linux environment with make or using the WLS.

-At the moment the rendering parameters are controlled from a **constants.h** file and the scene objects are configured in **driver.cpp**.
+Can be built using GNU make.
+Redering parameters can be controlled from the **contants.h** fild and the scene objects can be configured in **driver.cpp**.
-Very soon I should be converting the rendering parameters to command line arguments and the scene configuration to json input.

 ![alt text](output/medium_quality_color.bmp?raw=true)